The history of Lumbalumba Resort and how it all began

 After that it was business as usual until March 2020, when the corona crisis started.
 From one day on the other we had zero business.
 First it felt a bit like holiday.
 Everybody expected the crisis to be over in a few months, so we did not bother too much.
 We did some renovation work, pruned and cut a lot of trees in the garden, we build a waterfall in the pool.
 All things that were difficult to do while operating with guests.
 But as we all know, the crisis wasn’t over in a few months.
 In January 2021, our financial reserves were finished and still there was no prospect of having some income soon.
 There was basically only one option left and that was closing the doors.
 In a last, desperate attempt to keep the place up and running we started a crowd funding in February 2021.

 The result was unexpected and overwhelming positive and we can really say that thanks to everybody that donated, we are still here.
+We still cannot say enough thanks to all who contributed!
 Thanks to all the very generous donations, we were able to keep on paying salaries and keep the resort in the best possible shape.
 At the same time, we knew it was not a sustainable solution and we had to find another way to keep the Lumbalumba motor running.
-Best option was to find a partner and combine forces that way.
-So in November 2021 we welcomed Pim and Tommy into Lumbalumba Diving as full associates.

 During 2021 it was still zero business, but we received several health health certificates testifying our high standards.
 In January 2022, we also obtained our license to operate as quarantine accommodation facility.
-Since then we have some guests staying and have the feeling back again we are working as a real resort!
-There are still plenty of restrictions and regulations but have also good hope that in the months ahead positive changes are to be expected.
+Since then we had more and more guests staying and got the feeling back again we are working as a real resort!
+There are still plenty of uncertainties.
+Flights are not yet back to their old schedules and economy is still in recovery mode.